The internal pathway to Self-Healing and Self-Realization

 As I see it, yogis and ancient populations just got the human architecture because they bothered and invested in looking both on the inside and outside of themselves.
 With the benefit of humanity and future generations to come, not of their wallets and self gain.
 That to me is an inspiring idea.

 For me personally, thanks to having studied the chakra theory and integrated a more energetic aspect on my practice and life, my health has improved greatly; physically, mentally, spiritually, creatively and emotionally.
-Far beyond of what I thought was ever real.
-Only by me understanding that everything correlates to everything.
+Far beyond of what I thought was ever possible.
+Through investigating the more energetic part of life and living, I got to more get a sense of how everything correlates to everything.
 I cant just pull in one direction and assume all ends fall into place.
+Its all integrated and once you see how, you have more choices in how to affect your health.

 For me this thought is that of a humanist.
 And I resonate with that.
 Greatly.